 This term is used to describe a plant which does not die after flowering, but persists for a number of years, in contrast with an annual which flowers once and then dies after setting seed, and a biennial which completes its life-cycle in two years.
-The term ‘perennial’ may properly be applied to shrubs and trees but is more often used in conjunction with the term `hardy herbaceous’ to describe the plants
+The term ‘perennial’ may properly be applied to shrubs and trees but is more often used in conjunction with the term `hardy herbaceous’ to describe the plants which form the mainstay of herbaceous borders, though they are often grown in other parts of the garden, either in company with other plants or as isolated specimens.
+Though the term is applied to plants which live for more than 2 years, many perennials live for many years and such plants as herbaceous paeonias and the oriental poppy (Papaver orientale) are particularly long lived.
+By contrast some perennial plants, for instance lupins, may have a life-span of only five or six years.

-Most border plants, too, can be planted,
+Most border plants, too, can be planted, weather and soil conditions permitting, at any time from September to March.

 The actual operation of planting perennials is simple and straight forward.